 - Build an emergency kit.

 Make a Plan

-- Have your pet microchipped and make sure that you not only keep your address and phone number up-to-date, but that you also include contact info for an emergency contact outside of your immediate area.
+- Have your pet microchipped.
+Make sure to keep your address and phone number up-to-date and include contact information for an emergency contact outside of your immediate area.

 Tips for Large Animals

 If you have pets such as horses, goats or pigs on your property, be sure to prepare before a disaster.

 - Ensure all animals have some form of identification.